jsealey/Salami/README.md

 # Salami for Rails

-Salami as a Ruby on Rails template created to serve as a starting point for quickly deploying a usable web application with the following features:
+Salami is a Ruby on Rails template created to serve as a starting point for quickly deploying a usable web application with the following features:

 * User/Admin accounts with Devise
 * Foundation for cross-platform compatible styles